andrewpatrickdu/adversarial-yolov3-cowc/README.md

 ### Pretrained weights and datasets
 You can download the YOLOv3 COWC pretrained weights (```weights``` folder), sidestreet and carpark datasets (```#sidestreet``` and ```#carpark``` folders), and data from our physical-world test (```physical_test``` folder) at: https://universityofadelaide.box.com/s/ord10z9adqwcm3wcyckzqhqzy433vj8f

-NOTE: Make sure you add the four folders into the main directory.
+NOTE: Make sure you add the four folders into the main directory (adversarial-yolov3-cowc).

 ## Optimising an adversarial patch
 There are three main python scripts used to optimise an adversarial patch: